uniworld-io/developer-docs/docs/networkGovernance.md

 ]
 }
 ```
-The restructure will look like this:
+The restructured will look like this:

 ```
 "proposal_id": <network proposal ID>,